scrudgey/DJ2020/clearsighter.md

 * some system for only updating active handlers
 ? we don't need to batch the locating- just the hanlder updates
 * classic interlopers

-improve the classic interloper:
+* improve the classic interloper:
-    either only affect things not touched by raycast, or slightly better logic around it handle windows
+* handle windows
+* check fps impact
+* condition on dot of normal and dot of ray?
+* still flickery wall

 ease disappearance, timed reappearance
     use state machine in material handler